Frequently asked questions

 You can run the passwd command on the login node to change your password.
 Please note passwd will have no affect from the compute nodes.

-What is the ssh key fingerprint for star.hofstra.edu?
+What is the ssh key fingerprint for the Star cluster?

 The SHA256 key fingerprint is: SHA256:W0NKVfQBl5FeOlOkoEIKIVsp1+47yIvzJAYMx6ECpwM